dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

 With the new ability to source inputs from the environment config files, we anticipate that solid-level configuration will become much less common, and instead that we will uses inputs and outputs exclusively.

-Let's use another example from the allscripts_fileload pipeline.
+Let's use another example from the a typical fileload pipeline.

 Before: